Covid-19 guidance for employers, training providers and centres

 The ECITB is not able to cover employers’ salary costs.
 Companies seeking support for salary costs should apply to furlough employees through the Government’s Coronavirus Job retention scheme.

-We are currently putting in place a mechanism to procure e-learning directly from training providers.
+We are currently putting in place a mechanism to grant fund ECITB Approved Courses delivered online and e-learning directly from training providers.
 The ECITB intends to pay the full costs of training upfront on behalf of employers.
 This will not only help with employer cash flow, it will also provide a crucial revenue stream to training providers to provide essential training through the crisis.
 Further information on this will be communicated shortly.

 Yes, the ECITB will support certain e-learning courses that do not involve certification.
 If the e-learning is included in the Member Services Portal (MSP), this will be supported at 100%.
 Employers should consult the MSP or contact their account manager.